prisma-collective/docs/content/processes/evaluation/index.md

 ## Mission

-To deploy and grow a technology-enabled general framework that adapts to [place](https://www.perplexity.ai/glossary/Place.md) & [practice](https://www.perplexity.ai/glossary/Practice.md) through honoring energy flow in its [multi-capital](Multi-Capitals Framework) forms and provides insight into evolution across a system's [five spheres](five spheres), empowering communities to steward regenerative futures.
+To deploy and grow a technology-enabled general framework that adapts to [place](/glossary/Place.md) & [practice](/glossary/Practice.md) through honouring energy flow in its [multi-capital](/glossary/Multi-Capitals Framework) forms and provides insight into evolution across a system's [five spheres](/patterns/spheres), empowering communities to steward regenerative futures.

 ## Values